 NJROTC is offered as a daily class at Coronado High School.
 In that regard, it is like any other class.
 In other regards, it is very different.
 We stress character development and core values to try to ensure our students are among the most successful at the high school.
 We wear a uniform proudly each Thursday, take lots of field trips, in the local area and as far away as Hawaii and Washington DC, and do community service to learn to help others.
 But when you get right down to it - we just have a lot of fun!
 Probably the biggest misconception is that you incur a military obligation by taking NJROTC.
 That is absolutely not true.
 Although NJROTC can provide the student with an introduction to the military, no student is ever required to serve.
 You can take NJROTC in high school for one year or all four years.
 Check us out and see if NJROTC can help you become a more successful high school student, and better prepare you for college or a career.

-CHS offers a range of courses in band and choir for students with musical interest.
-While Band and Choir are the more popular courses, we also offer Electronic Music as well as AP Music Theory.
-Performances take place each winter and spring under the direction of teachers Matt Heinecki and Brooke Binns.
+CHS offers a range of courses in band for students with musical interest.
+While Band is the most popular course, we also offer Electronic Music as well as AP Music Theory.
+Performances take place each winter and spring.
 CHS understands that music enriches the student both in their experience and education in high school.

 CHS is proud to be a partner of the Coronado School of the Arts (CoSA).
 CoSA provides opportunities for students to extend their school day to pursue their passions in one of six areas.
-These areas are known as conservatories and include Technical Theatre, Classical and Contemporary Dance, Digital Media, Instrumental Music, Musical Theatre and Drama, Visual Arts.
+These areas are known as conservatories and include Theater Production and Design, Classical and Contemporary Dance, Digital Media, Instrumental Music, Musical Theatre and Drama, Visual Arts.

 Admissions to CoSA are open to students both at CHS and throughout the county.
 Applications and auditions are held each spring for the following school year.
 For more information please visit the CoSA website.